Rarity (My Little Pony): My Little Pony: The Movie

 Rarity helps Twilight prepare for the Friendship Festival in Canterlot before the city is attacked by the Storm King's forces.
 During their adventure beyond Equestria, she uses her charm and generosity to help win over potential allies, particularly during their encounter with Capper, a con artist cat whom she befriends by fixing his damaged coat.
 Rarity's generosity is highlighted when she willingly gives away her collection of gems to persuade Queen Novo to help them save Equestria.
 During the final confrontation with the Storm King, she uses her unicorn magic to help defeat the villain and restore harmony to Equestria.

 My Little Pony: Pony Life

 Rarity appears as a main character in the spin-off reboot series My Little Pony: Pony Life.
 Her interest in fashion is downplayed in Pony Life in favor of a greater interest in thespianism.

 Equestria Girls alternate version

+Rarity's human counterpart in My Little Pony: Equestria Girls.

 Rarity's human counterpart is a main character in the Equestria Girls spin-off franchise.
 She is a student at Canterlot High School and aspiring fashion designer.
 Beginning in the second film, she is the keytarist of her friends' rock band, the Rainbooms, and gains the ability to create diamond-like force fields as her geode power in the fourth film.
 In later media, she holds various jobs at fashion stores and in fashion and costume designing.